Learn what an ATS is, what this recruiting tech does and how to optimize yours for ROI

 An applicant tracking system is recruiting technology or software that recruiters, talent acquisition teams and employers use to track candidates across the recruiting and hiring process.
 When implemented and used well, your ATS simplifies the recruitment process.
 It can make recruiters or your talent acquisition team more effective and efficient — which can mean stronger candidate experiences for talent, better hiring results for you.

-How to Optimize ROI from Your ATS Investment
+How to Optimize Your ATS for ROI

 The key to avoiding common ATS missteps is to take a step back prior to implementation and make thorough planning and consideration a priority.
 Taking into account the following four considerations can help you lay the groundwork for more detailed ATS setup and, ultimately, a better outcome for your organization:

 1. Make sure all the right stakeholders have a say